DavitSargsyan001/SmartHomie/README.md

 # SmartHomie

-SmartHomie is a smart home application focused on energy consumption.
-The app provides real-time monitoring and management of energy use across various smart home devices, offering users insight into their consumption patterns and suggestions for energy savings.
+SmartHomie is a smart home application which would allow the users to connect to various smart devices, control those devices, and view their status (ON/OFF/etc.).

 ![App Logo](Logo.png)

 ## Features

-- **Device Integration**: Seamlessly integrate with a variety of smart devices like lights, thermostats, and more.
+- **Device Integration**: Seamlessly integrate with a variety of smart devices like smart lights, smart locks, and more.
-- **Real-time Monitoring**: View the energy consumption of each device in real-time.
+- **Real-time Monitoring**: View status of smart devices connected to the app.
-- **Historical Data**: Analyze past energy usage to detect patterns and trends.
-- **Energy Saving Recommendations**: Get personalized suggestions based on your usage.
 - **User-friendly Interface**: An intuitive design that's easy to navigate.
+- **Notifications**: Stay updated with real-time notifications related to your devices and system configurations.
+- **Scenarios/Modes**: Select from preset scenarios or modes for quick setups suiting different occasions or needs.
+- **Automation rules**: Set custom rules to automate actions based on specific conditions or triggers.

 ## Getting Started